RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 `http://127.0.0.1:8888/?token=603eeac08495233c8f08abbf4caa2c5124da2864ae6f8103`

+## Step 6: Run a simple dataset loader test

+Head to the notebook [`dense_correspondence/dataset/simple_datasets_test.ipynb`](../dense_correspondence/dataset/simple_datasets_test.ipynb) and run through the cells.
+This is a simple test to make sure all the data is configured properly.
+If you see a bunch of correspondence visualizations, you're good!
+Head on to the next step to start training.

-## Step 6: Start training a network and evaluate it quantitatively
+## Step 7: Start training a network and evaluate it quantitatively

 Note: Make sure the data download from Step 1 has finished before continuing.

-Open the notebook for training, `dense_correspondence/training/training_tutorial.ipynb`.
+Open the notebook for training, [`dense_correspondence/training/training_tutorial.ipynb`](../dense_correspondence/training/training_tutorial.ipynb).

 Run each of the cells in the notebook.
 The final cell will run the quantitative evaluation.
-To visualize the plots from the quantitative evaluation, go to `dense_correspondence/evaluation/evaluation_quantitative_tutorial.ipynb` which is set up to compare the results of N >= 1 networks.
+To visualize the plots from the quantitative evaluation, go to [`dense_correspondence/evaluation/evaluation_quantitative_tutorial.ipynb`](../dense_correspondence/evaluation/evaluation_quantitative_tutorial.ipynb) which is set up to compare the results of N >= 1 networks.

-## Step 7: Qualitatively evaluate the network
+## Step 8: Qualitatively evaluate the network

-Open the notebook for qualitative evaluation, `dense_correspondence/evaluation/evaluation_qualitative_tutorial.ipynb`.
+Open the notebook for qualitative evaluation, [`dense_correspondence/evaluation/evaluation_qualitative_tutorial.ipynb`](../dense_correspondence/evaluation/evaluation_qualitative_tutorial.ipynb).

 Run each of the cells here to see descriptor plots!

-## Step 8: View a heatmap visualization
+## Step 9: View a heatmap visualization

-In a new terminal
+In a new terminal (you can split your docker terminator window with Ctrl+Shift+E):

 ```
 use_pytorch_dense_correspondence